-The principles for ensuring reasonableness in fixing and communicating the service charges, as enunciated by the Working Group, may adopted/ followed by banks
+The principles for ensuring reasonableness in fixing and communicating the service charges, as enunciated by the Working Group, may adopted/followed by banks

-Disclosure and notification of service charges
+4. Disclosure and notification of service charges

-It is imperative that the customers are made aware of the service charges upfront and the changes in services Banks may take steps to charges are implemented only with prior notice to the ensure that customers are customers.
-For changes made in the charges, the notice made aware of the service to customers need not necessarily be to each individual charges upfront and changes customer, as it would be costly and impractical.
-The in the service charges are Working Group finds that for proper disclosure, the implemented only with the banks would do well to fully recognize the following prior notice to the customers. needs of the customers and take steps to ensure that these are met:
+It is imperative that the customers are made aware of the service charges upfront and the changes in services Banks may charges are implemented only with prior notice to the ensure that customers are customers.
+For changes made in the charges, the notice to∥made aware of the service customers need not necessarily be to each individual charges upfront and changes in customer, as it would be costly and impractical.
+The the Working Group finds that for proper disclosure, the banks implemented only with the prior would do well to fully recognize the following needs of the notice to the customers. customers and take steps to ensure that these are met: